Skip to main content

 From the terminal, run:

-> get the context for securty best practices using brv retrieve
+> query the context tree for security best practices using brv query

 But why does this matter?

-> use brv add to add all the context for best practices in developement with typescript
+> use brv curate to add all the context for best practices in development with typescript

 ByteRover’s goal is to make context management effortless for you and your team.
-That means no more “markdown hell” when managing multiple markdown files, no more wasted tokens reading through these files, and no context collisions when you and your teammates work on the same markdown files.
+That means no more “markdown hell” when managing multiple markdown files, no more wasted tokens reading through these files, and no context collisions when you and your teammates work on the same files.
+Intelligent organization means ByteRover:

 You can have more interesting workflows